The financial statements for Norfund consist of the following:

 - Cash flow statement

-The financial statements, which are prepared by the Board of Directors and the executive management of Norfund, must be read in conjunction with the directors’ report and the auditor’s report.
+The financial statements, which are prepared by the Board of Directors and the executive management of Norfund, must be read in conjunction with the Board of Directors’ report and the auditor’s report.

 Basic principles – assessment and classification

 The financial statements are presented in compliance with the Norwegian Accounting Act and Norwegian generally accepted accounting principles in effect at 31 December 2021.
 The financial statements provide a true and fair view of assets and liabilities, financial standing and profit.

 The financial statements have been prepared on the basis of fundamental principles governing historical cost accounting, comparability, the going concern assumption, congruence and prudence.
 Transactions are recorded at their value at the time of the transaction.
 Revenue is recognised when it accrues and expenses are matched with the related revenue.
 A more detailed account of the accounting policies is provided below.
 When actual figures are not available at the time the accounts are closed, generally accepted accounting principles require management to make the best possible estimate for use in the income statement and the balance sheet.
 Actual results could differ from these estimates.